 All of our second hand plants were previously used at our Diggerland UK Theme Parks across the UK.
 They have extremely low hours and are in pristine condition as they have never been used on a construction site.
-Plus, to give you peace of mind, all of our machines come with a one month major components warranty.
+Plus, to give you peace of mind, all of our machines come with a warranty.

 Fitted to everyone’s needs, we ensure we have a wide variety of machines available.
 Whether you’re looking for a mini excavator, dumper truck or backhoe loader, make sure you check out our full stocklist here.

 One of our most popular machines are tracked excavators, largely because they offer so many benefits to a project – especially if you’re working on uneven ground.
 At the moment, we have a number of Komatsu tracked excavators for sale here.

 Alternatively, a must have on any building project is a wheeled excavator.
 These are most commonly used for landscaping projects, material handling and demolition.
 When you’re looking at construction machinery, be sure not to confuse wheeled excavators with backhoe loaders.
 The biggest difference between them is the additional backhoe loader located at the rear of the loaders, compared to the wheeled excavators.